-In the past, I’ve had the fond priviledge to teach the techniques of acting Shakespeare to young actors.
+In the past, I’ve had the fond privilege to teach the techniques of acting Shakespeare to young actors.
 This is NOT a post about acting Shakespeare.
 Instead, what I aim to do is to light your imagination around some exceptional acting advice that Shakespeare offers us when a fussing Hamlet offers his amateur perspective on acting, to the professional players that arrived at Elsinore.
 Amateur he may be, but thoroughly helpful the advice is, to all of us.
 So this post is focused around understanding Hamlet’s advice and how it can help you too.

-I’m just going to focus on a portion, but to me, it’s the portion that really counts, I don’t doubt the rest is valuable, but this is what I’m going to blog about today:
+I’m just going to focus on a portion, but to me, it’s the portion that really counts.
+I don’t doubt the rest is valuable, but this is what I’m going to blog about today:

 Speak the speech, I pray you, as I pronounced it to